 If we are only supplying you with the ShadeSail, how accurate do I need to be with my measurements?

 Accurate measurements are vital to ensuring the sail fits and can be correctly tensioned.
 However, for the purpose of supplying a quote, accurate measurements on your part are not as important as final measurements before manufacture of the shade structure.
 Accurate measurements cannot be taken until the attachment points, such as “D” plates and poles, are in place.
 Once the attachment points are fitted measurements in millimeters (mm) from each point to each point are required.
 Please click the link to view an example.

 Do I need a permit to put up a shade sail?

 In New Zealand a residential shade sail is generally classed as a temporary structure and does not require a permit.
-For larger and more permanent structures typically greater than 30m2 that will be in use for more than 30 days, a permit is required, particularly if the shade structure is being used in a public place such as a park or school.when we supply multiple 50 sq. m shade sails attached to shared post on engineering PS1 (Producer statement) is required to confirm the post diameter and foundation depth
+For larger and more permanent structures typically greater than 50m2, a permit is required, particularly if the shade structure is being used in a public place such as a park or school.when we supply multiple 50 sq. m shade sails attached to shared post on engineering PS1 (Producer statement) is required to confirm the post diameter and foundation depth

 What markets do you manufacture for?

 Shade sails provide protection from the sun and look fantastic in most outdoor areas.
 We manufacture for both the residential and commercial markets.
 Our products are widely used to enhance the appearance and functional aspects of private homes, commercial buildings such as bars, restaurants, cafes and office buildings, car yards, community centres, as well as schools and kindergartens, swimming pools and spa’s, sports facilities and any other area requiring protection from the sun and elements.